Dimers and Imaginary geometry: Continuum windings and GFF

-The intuition behind adding these extra terms is to work with (an emulation of) the intrinsic winding rather than the topological one via the formula derived in \cref{eq:intrinsic->top}.
-Note that $h_t$ is defined almost surely as an almost everywhere function and hence in particular can be viewed (a.s.) as a random distribution.
+where $\arg_{D;x}$ is defined as in \cref{lem:wind_start}.
+The intuition behind adding these extra terms is to work with (an emulation of) the intrinsic winding rather than the topological one, see \cref{lem:wind_start}.
+Note that $h^D_t$ is defined almost surely as an almost everywhere function and hence in particular can be viewed (a.s.) as a random distribution.

-For a domain $D$ with general rough boundary, the additive constant becomes ambiguous.
-This motivates us to define the following.
-Let $\arg_{x-D}(x-z)$ be the argument defined in the domain $x-D$ up to a global constant in $\R$.
-Now define

-To lighten notation, we shall write $h_t$ in place of $h_t^D$ where there is no chance of confusion.

-The winding of a single SLE branch has been studied extensively starting with the original paper of Schramm \cite{SLE} itself.
-In particular, Schramm obtained the following result:

-\begin{thm}[\cite{SLE}, Theorem 7.2] Suppose $D=\D$ where $\D$ is the unit disc.
-We have the following equality in law